-- inputs to all fair value measurements to be categorised in accordance with fair value hierarchy; and - enhanced disclosure regarding all assets and liabilities (including, but not limited to, financial assets and financial liabilities) to be measured at fair value.
+- inputs to all fair value measurements to be categorised in accordance with a fair value hierarchy; and - enhanced disclosures regarding all assets and liabilities (including, but not limited to, financial assets and financial liabilities) to be measured at fair value.

-These Standards are expected to result in more detailed fair value disclosures, but are not expected to significantly impact the amounts recognised in the Group's financial statements.
+This Standard results in more detailed fair value disclosures and have not significantly impacted the amounts recognised in the Group's financial statements.